Behavioral Consequences of Sexual Orientation Disclosure in a Large-Scale Digital Environment: Context

-Each character has a unique set of skills and abilities and is specifically designed to excel in one or two of the distinct roles that players can assume within the team.
-Additionally, characters are crafted with a rich background that adds a narrative dimension to the game but does not have any impact on the game's mechanics.
+Each character has a unique set of skills and abilities and is specifically designed to excel in one or two of the distinct roles that players can take on within the team.\footnote{\ These roles are labeled \textit{top}, \textit{jungle}, \textit{mid}, \textit{bottom}, and \textit{support}.} Additionally, characters are crafted with a rich background that adds a narrative dimension to the game but does not have any impact on the game's mechanics.
 This is achieved through the creation of detailed biographies and short stories that provide players with a deeper understanding of the character's history and motivations, thus offering players the opportunity to connect with their chosen characters on a more personal level.\footnote{\ The list of all characters along with details about their abilities and histories is available at \href{https://www.leagueoflegends.com/en-gb/champions/}{https://www.leagueoflegends.com/en-gb/champions/}.}

 The character selection process occurs in a virtual lobby where players can communicate with their teammates through a chat function.
 In a random order that alternates between teams, players take turns selecting their characters for the match.
 Once a player chooses a character, their selection becomes visible to all players participating in the match, including the opposing team.
 Each character can be chosen by only one player, making it unavailable for selection by others.
 Once all players have selected their characters, the match begins.